×

 • Delusions or hallucinations (psychotic features like these may be involved in about one out of every two cases of bipolar mania).

-What is the treatment for bipolar disorder?
+What is the Treatment for Bipolar Disorder?

 Medication is used to treat bipolar disorder and to balance mood.
-Other medicines may be taken to help control the mania or lessen the depression if the mood stabilisers cannot completely manage the symptoms.
+Other medicines may be taken to help control the mania or lessen the depression if the mood stabilizers cannot completely manage the symptoms.

 To avoid or manage a mood episode, people with bipolar disorder have access to a variety of talk therapy treatments, including:

-• Group counselling: Group sessions allow for the expression of emotions and the creation of efficient coping mechanisms.
+• Group counseling: Group sessions allow for the expression of emotions and the creation of efficient coping mechanisms.
 The exchange of ideas in group sessions can be the most fruitful approach to alter your perspective on bipolar disease and enhance your ability to cope with the difficulties of daily life.

-Is there a cure for bipolar disorder?
+Is there a Cure for Bipolar Disorder?

 Additionally, support groups are available to patients and their loved ones to enable open communication and teach them how to assist someone with bipolar disorder.
-The National Association on Mental Illness (NAMI) is a commendable organisation.
-After someone begins treatment, encouragement and support are needed continuously.
+The National Association on Mental Illness (NAMI) is a commendable organization.
+After someone begins treatment, encouragement, and support are needed continuously.
 Research suggests that patients with bipolar disorder have higher employment opportunities than those without social support networks when those networks are available.

 When to See a Doctor